reubenharry/stochastic-memoization/README.md

 > "The core idea of this library is that instead of writing recursive functions on a recursive datatype, we prefer to write non-recursive functions on a related, non-recursive datatype we call the "base functor"."

 In our case, the "base functor" is `NonRecursiveTree Word`, (where `Word` is currently just set to be a synonym for the type `String`) and the recursive type is going to be either `Tree m Word` or `Fragment m Word`, for some monad `m`.
+OK, strictly speaking, the base functor is a bit more complicated, but you get the idea.

-The first thing we want to do is to deterministically make a tree of type `RecursiveTree Word`, by starting with a seed.
+The first thing we want to do is to deterministically make a tree of type `Tree Deterministic Word`, by starting with a seed.
 Let's say that the seed is of type `CAT` (for "category"), defined as:

 ```haskell
 data CAT = S | NP | VP | A | N | DET | COP | V